canjs/canjs/guides/using-standalone.md

 @parent Using 0

 The most common way of using CanJS is the core builds from the download (or download builder) included in a `<script>` tag.
-This page contains quick instructions for using CanJS that way with the different supported libraries.
+This page contains quick instructions for using CanJS with the different supported libraries.

 ## jQuery